lvgl/lvgl/docs/porting/os.rst

 - :cpp:func:`lv_unlock()`

-These functions are called internally in :cpp:func:`lv_timer_handler` and the users need to call them only from their own therads.
+These functions are called internally in :cpp:func:`lv_timer_handler` and the users need to call them only from their own threads.

 To enable ``lv_lock/lv_unlock`` ``LV_USE_OS`` needs to be set to other than ``LV_OS_NONE``.